-AREA

-TASKS
+4.054 TACKC AREA TASKS

 AREA TASKS Understand your GDPR requirements and consider engaging with a Microsoft GDPR Advisory Partner.
-Use the Microsoft GDPR Assessment Tool to privately benchmark your readiness and get recommendations for next steps.
 Assess and manage your compliance risks by using Microsoft Compliance Manager in the Microsoft 365 compliance center to conduct a GDPR Assessment of your organization.
 Work with your Microsoft GDPR Advisory Partner to establish internal guidelines to respond to Data Subject Requests (DSRs) and exclusions from DSRs.
 Work with your Microsoft GDPR Advisory partner to perform a gap analysis in GDPR compliance for your organization, and develop a roadmap that charts your journey to GDPR compliance.
 Learn how to use the GDPR Dashboard and Data Subject Request capability in the Microsoft 365 compliance center.
 Start discovering the types of personal data you are storing and where it resides to comply with DSRs.
 Use Content Search and eDiscovery cases to easily search across mailboxes, public folders, Microsoft 365 Groups, Microsoft Teams, SharePoint Online sites, One Drive for Business sites and Skype for Business conversations.
-Learn how to use sensitive information types to find personal data of EU citizens When working with vast quantities of content, identify documents that are relevant to a particular subject (for example, a compliance investigation) quickly and with better precision than traditional keyword searches with Advanced eDiscovery (classic), powered by machine learning technologies.
-Preview search results, get keyword statistics for one or more searches, bulk-edit content searches, and export the results using the Security &amp; Compliance Center.
+Learn how to use sensitive information types to find personal data of EU citizens When working with vast quantities of content, identify documents that are relevant to a particular subject (for example, a compliance investigation) quickly and with better precision than traditional keyword searches with Advanced eDiscovery, powered by machine learning technologies.
+Preview search results, get keyword statistics for one or more searches, bulk-edit content searches, and export the results using the Security & Compliance Center.

-90 days - Enhanced protections
+90 days - Enhanced compliance

-These tasks take a bit more time to plan and implement but greatly increase your security posture.
+These tasks take a bit more time to plan and implement but can increase your overall GDPR compliance efforts.

 AREA TASKS Start implementing compliance requirements using Microsoft 365 data governance and compliance capabilities.
 Manage your GDPR Compliance with Microsoft Compliance Manager within the Microsoft 365 compliance center.
 Help users identify and classify personal data, as defined by the GDPR, with a classification schema and associated Office 365 Labels for Exchange email, SharePoint sites, OneDrive for Business sites and Microsoft 365 Groups.
-See Office 365 Information Protection for GDPR.
+See Information Protection for GDPR.

 AREA TASKS Use Microsoft 365 security capabilities to prevent data breaches and implement protections for personal data.
 Improve authentication for administrators and end users in the Microsoft Cloud by enabling multi-factor authentication for all user accounts and modern authentication for all apps.
 For recommended policy configuration, see Identity and device access configurations.
-Deploy Windows Defender Advanced Threat Protection (ATP) to all desktops for protection against malicious code, data breach prevention, and responses.
+Deploy Microsoft Defender for Endpoint to all desktops for protection against malicious code, data breach prevention, and responses.
 Enable audit logging and mailbox auditing for all Exchange mailboxes to monitor for potentially malicious activity and to enable forensic analysis of data breaches.
-Configure, test, and deploy Office 365 Data Loss Prevention (DLP) policies to identify, monitor and automatically protect over 80 common sensitive data types within documents and emails, including financial, medical, and personally identifiable information.
-Implement Office 365 Advanced Threat Protection (ATP) to help prevent the most common attack vectors including phishing emails and Office documents containing malicious links and attachments.
+Configure, test, and deploy Data Loss Prevention (DLP) policies to identify, monitor and automatically protect over 80 common sensitive data types within documents and emails, including financial, medical, and personally identifiable information.
+Implement Office 365 Security solutions to help prevent the most common attack vectors including phishing emails and Office documents containing malicious links and attachments.

-Beyond 90 Days - Ongoing Security, Data Governance, and Reporting
+Beyond 90 Days - Ongoing privacy, data governance, and reporting